gulsher7/react-native-bg-location/README.md

 # react-native-bg-location

+You can utilize this npm package on iOS right now, and we're in the process of bringing it to Android.

 The react-native-bg-location package is a versatile and easy-to-use library for handling background location tracking in React Native applications.
 It provides a seamless way to access the device's location in the background, making it suitable for various use cases, including tracking user movements, geofencing.

 ## Installation